 In Junior High School, you were introduced to verbs as being words that describe a specific action, an occurrence or a word that establishes a state of being.
 Time is a valuable concept when dealing with verbs.
 It is an important reference point in our day-to-day lives.
 Often, we use words (verbs) to reflect time.
-In Ghana, we have a rich cultural heritage of storytelling and sharing our experiences with others.
-When we share stories or talk about our daily activities, we often use different words to indicate when something happened, is happening or will happen.
 Thus, understanding the concept of time (tense) and timing (aspect) can help you to communicate effectively, whether sharing stories about your daily routine or about your plan for the future and so on.
 This lesson explores tense and aspect and how to use them in ways that is clearer and easier to understand.